This post contains affiliate links. Please see our disclosure policy.

 Active Fed Sourdough StarterIf you have a mature sourdough starter, this recipe works perfectly with an active, bubbly starter.
 It will take less time to double than discard will.

-As real life examples of how you could use your discard in this sourdough pizza dough:
+Here are a few real life examples of how you could use your discard in this sourdough discard pizza dough:

 • Your starter is 6 months old.
-You haven't fed the starter in the fridge for a week but you want to make pizza.
-Take 200g of starter from your jar and use that for your bake (no yeast needed).
+You haven’t fed the starter in the fridge for a week but you want to make pizza.
+Take 200 g of starter from your jar and use that for your bake (no yeast needed).
 Then feed your sourdough starter before you put it back into the fridge.

 How To Make Sourdough Discard Pizza Dough

-This sourdough discard pizza dough is described as quick because it is really easy to pull together - you can literally throw it in a bowl and you're half way there.
+This sourdough discard pizza dough is described as quick because it is really easy to pull together – you can literally throw it in a bowl and you’re half way there.
+You can of course make it super fast by adding a little commercial yeast, but it’s definitely not essential.

 Here’s how to make sourdough discard pizza dough: